 • Use a 9-inch (23-cm) cake pan that is 4 inches (10 cm) high.
 Cut parchment paper to line the bottom and sides of the cake pan.
 Cut one circle 9 inches (23 cm) in diameter for the bottom and one rectangular strip 4 x 30 inches (10 x 76 cm) for the sides of the cake pan.
 In addition, cut two strips of paper 2 x 30 inches (5 x 76 cm) each.
 We will use these as “straps” to lift the baked cake from the pan.

-• With 1 Tbsp unsalted butter, grease the cake pan and the parchment paper (for the bottom and the sides only; grease the paper on one side).
+• With 1 Tbsp unsalted butter, grease the cake pan and the parchment paper on one side (for the bottom and the sides so the greased sides will touch the cake batter).
 You don‘t need to use all the butter.

 To Preheat the Oven and Prepare a Double Boiler